 The Sylvia Hotel

-I just looked them up on Hotels.com over 4 years ago
+I just looked them up on Hotels.com almost 5 years ago

 Agree with the above answer !
 The West End (Davie/Denman are major cross streets) is a great place to stay (I just moved here).
 Very quiet at night, but you can walk (or take the little passenger ferry) to everything, including Stanley Park, the sea wall, "several beaches, downtown, Gastown, Coal Harbour, and Granville Island and the Sky Train.
 The Sylvia Hotel is an iconic Vancouver hotel and has great views of English Bay.

-I also like staying at the Westin in Coal Harbour. over 4 years ago
+I also like staying at the Westin in Coal Harbour. almost 5 years ago